 request that you familiarize yourself with the orientation schedule, and

 - Please be aware that the check-in and orientation process involves multiple mandatory steps including orientation, placement tests if applicable, and course registration.
 On average it takes 3-5 days to complete the process.
 Please make your plans accordingly.

 - Graduate students.
 You should receive orientation information directly from your department.
 However, you are welcome and encouraged to join our Being an International Student Session at NSO.

-SEVIS check-in is held during new student orientation or at IEP orientation.
+SEVIS check-in is generally held the Friday after NSO (also at IEP orientation).
 If you are unable to come to orientation due to extreme circumstances (or if you are a graduate student), please be sure to come to Purinton House to complete your check-in.
 SEVIS check-in is mandatory for all international students as it serves in part to register your SEVIS record.

 15. Pay Your Account